 Demand price signals have been virtually removed from the wholesale price setting mechanism, due to policy choices that have prevented retail competition from developing and have insulated customers from all price signals.
 These policies must be reversed if the wholesale market in California is to function effectively.

 Price discrimination occurs in both the ISO’s market operations and in the procurement of power by UDCs through the PX and other markets.
 This price discrimination can and does occur because of monopsony power.
 Many believe that such exercise of monopsony power is justifiable – under the assumption that it will produce lower prices.
-However, such strategies can distort market prices, interfere with system reliability, and will tend to produce higher prices over time.
+However, such strategies have distorted market prices, interfered with system reliability, and have produced higher prices over time.

 These three problems will be discussed in some detail in the following sub-sections.
-FERC, which is charged with the operation of an efficiently functioning wholesale market in California, has the ability to correct each of these problems directly or directly.
+FERC, which is charged with the operation of an efficiently functioning wholesale market in California, has the ability to correct each of these problems directly or indirectly.
 Each of the three sub-sections will include a discussion of what steps FERC can and should take to correct the problem.

 Eliminating price caps is necessary for an efficient market

-Few would disagree that the basic problem in California is the paucity of generating capacity.
-Given the robust load growth, and the consequent higher prices as demand and supply have grown tighter, it might be expected that the logical policy would help alleviate this shortfall.
+Few would disagree that the basic problem in California is the paucity of generating capacity. [several cites] Given the robust load growth, and the consequent higher prices as demand and supply have grown tighter, it might be expected that the logical policy would help alleviate this shortfall.
 Instead the California ISO, with the approval of FERC, has sought to cap prices at lower and lower levels.
 This is antithetical to the need for new generation.

 Price caps prevent scarcity from being reflected in the marketplace

-No credible economic observer would disagree that – even in a highly competitive market – scarcity rents should be removed from market prices in periods of scarce supply in a capacity constrained market.
+No credible economic observer would disagree that – even in a highly competitive market – scarcity rents should be reflected in market prices for power in periods of scarce supply in a capacity constrained market.
 Such scarcity price signals are a valid part of short-run marginal costs (SRMC).
 Without scarcity price signals being reflected in SRMC-based price signals, efficient investment, especially in peaking plants, simply cannot occur.

 This is not merely a personal observation.
 Virtually all writers and commentators on the subject have noted the importance of reflecting scarcity rents in market prices for power:

 Much of the economic work on the subject of power market design has been based on the work of Schweppe et al. on spot pricing of electricity.
 The spot pricing framework explicitly recognizes the scarcity value of generation through a generation quality of supply term QS that rises as capacity constraints are reached.
 This is on an expected value basis, based on the loss of load probability (LOLP) function.
-When capacity constraints are reached (in the market clearing formulation of spot prices) then spot prices are by the willingness to pay for electricity.
+When capacity constraints are reached (in the market clearing formulation of spot prices) then spot prices are set by the willingness to pay for electricity.

-Prices in periods of scarcity must rise above the marginal costs of the highest cost units.
+Prices in periods of scarcity must rise above the marginal costs of the highest cost [new?] units.
 This at equilibrium should be just enough to pay for the fixed costs of this unit, as noted by authors such as Borenstein.

 Current price caps do not reflect real scarcity values or efficient outcomes